 GeneCards Summary for RPS14 Gene

 RPS14 (Ribosomal Protein S14) is a Protein Coding gene.
-Diseases associated with RPS14 include Chromosome 5Q Deletion Syndrome and Diamond-Blackfan Anemia.
-Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
+Diseases associated with RPS14 include Chromosome 5Q Deletion Syndrome and Macrocytic Anemia.
+Among its related pathways are Viral mRNA Translation and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
 Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.
 An important paralog of this gene is MRPS11.